carpentries-incubator/jekyll-pages-novice/_episodes/01-introduction.md

-Static-generated sites are a great choice when the information you want to display on a website is the same regardless of who visits your site and when they visit, and when it's unlikely to need to change very often.
+Static-generated sites are a great choice when the information you want to display on a website is the same regardless of who visits your site and when, and if the content of your pages is unlikely to need to change very often.
-This makes Static Site Generators a good choice for sites that provide documentation or lesson content like this page: the aim of the page is to deliver the same information, and the visitor arrives,
+This makes Static Site Generators a good choice for sites that provide documentation or lesson content like this page: the aim of the page is to deliver the same information to every visitor.
+The visitor can arrive,
-(hopefully) finds and reads what they need, and leaves feeling happy and fulfilled.
+(hopefully) find and read what they need, and leave feeling happy and fulfilled.
 Dynamic sites provide a lot more possibilities for providing interactivity and personalised or topical content.
 But creating them is a degree more complicated